 Return to the Settings panel and point to the associated rubric's title to access the Remove icon.

-After using a rubric for grading, you cannot edit it, but you can make a copy that you can edit and rename.
+After you use a rubric for grading, you can't edit it, but you can make a copy that you can edit and rename.

 You can permanently delete a rubric from your course even if you used it in grading, and the grades will remain.
 The grades are no longer associated with the rubric but now appear as grades you added manually.